Nyson-Programing-Language/nyson-programing-language.github.io/docs/usage.md

 use term;
 log(red "this will be red!");
 ```
-you can also use multipul things at once
+you can also use multiple things at once
 ```
 use term;
 log(red blinking "this will be red and also blinking!");